xuqi2024/openflexure-microscope/docs/test_your_printer.md

 ## Testing your printer {pagestep}

-Now we will test whether your printer can print the bridges in the microscope.
-Download and print the leg test file this will only use about [5 grams of PLA][PLA filament]{qty: 5g}:
+Now test whether your printer can print the bridges in the microscope and the custom brim on the main body.
+Download and print the leg test file, do not add brim in your slicer.
+This will only use about [5 grams of PLA][PLA filament]{qty: 5g}:

 ![leg_test.stl](models/leg_test.stl)